 Some houseplants thrive in a room corner a considerable distance from a window; others need to be right next to a window or even on the windowsill.
 Experience will help you select the best position for your plants, but we recommend consulting any of the many houseplant books.
 We especially like the excellent light requirement charts in Growing Beautiful Houseplants by Rob Herwig.

 With the exception of epiphytes (orchids and bromeliads), most houseplants get their water and nutrients through their roots.
 Except for some dry land cacti and succulents, the soil around the roots must never be allowed to dry out completely.
 And, except for aquatic or bog plants, the soil around the roots cannot be allowed to stay constantly soggy.

 If you water from above, as is more common, watch for the excess to begin coming out the bottom drain hole and stop watering then.
 When the soil has dried out too much, the water may just run down the sides of the pot and out the drain hole, not wetting the soil at all.
-If this happens, you can rejuvenate the potting medium by watering from the bottom as described above, or repot the plant with fresh potting medium.
+If this happens, you can rejuvenate the potting medium by watering from the bottom as described above or repot the plant with fresh potting medium.

-The dryer and hotter the air, the more often your houseplants will need watering.
+The dryer and hotter the air inside, the more often your houseplants will need watering.
 Plants in small pots will need watering more often than those in larger pots.
 Large, leafy plants need more water than small or compact plants.

-For some tropical houseplants, it is important to mist the foliage every day or so with tepid water.
-If you use rain water you won’t get unsightly white limey streaks on the leaves.
-If your atmosphere is extremely dry, as it can be in winter, the best solution is to use a room humidifier.
+For some tropical houseplants, it is important to mist the foliage every day or so with tepid water from a spray bottle.
+If you use rainwater you won’t get unsightly white limey streaks on the green leaves.
+If your atmosphere is extremely dry, as it can be in winter months, the best solution is to use a room humidifier.

 Most indoor plants do best when the daytime air temperature during their growing season (usually our summer) is around 70-80°F (21-26°C), and around 60-70°F (15-21°C) at night.
 During the winter, when they are relatively dormant, most houseplants are best kept a little cooler; 50-60°F (10-15°C) is fine.
 Keep houseplants away from drafty vents or windows and keep check on the room temperatures.

 Check out more information on growing Arbequina olive trees indoors here: https://blog.gardeningknowhow.com/trends/growing-arbequina-olive-trees-in-containers/